 I bought my first computer, a Macintosh, in 1995.
 Although I had spent years working in the varied media of painting, collage, sculpture and woodworking, the computer fired my imagination in ways I’d never experienced before.
 The computer, plus a scanner, made it possible for me to utilize textures, or the representation of textures, in much the same way I had while working in collage, but with one major difference: using the computer I could enlarge, reduce, colorize, distort, etc. the captured image.
 Images could also be layered in various ways and numerous compositions tried before committing to a final version.
 (Continued below…)

-My Digital Abstracts begin with taking to the street, my Nikon D90 in hand, and photographing natural materials and objects.
-Anything with an interesting texture catches my eye: weathered brick, cracks in asphalt, rocks, broken glass, stucco, leaves, etc. These images are then downloaded to my Mac, taken into Adobe Photoshop, enhanced and “defined” as patterns.
+My digital abstracts begin with the photographing of natural materials and objects.
+Anything with an interesting texture catches my eye: weathered brick, cracks in asphalt, rocks, broken glass, stucco, leaves, etc. These images are then taken into Adobe Photoshop, enhanced and saved as patterns.
 As patterns, they can be applied to selected shapes and areas of any other image.

 The initial image that will eventually become an abstract work could be anything from a photo of my cats or of people at a flea market, cars lining my street, etc. I then use the numerous tools in Photoshop to alter the image in a variety of spontaneous ways.
 I never know quite where the process will take me.
 Hopefully, I’ll be pleasantly surprised.